MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/write-plug-in.md

 :::image type="content" source="media/plugin-base-class-diagram.png" alt-text="PluginBase class and other related types." lightbox="media/plugin-base-class-diagram.png":::

-The `Plugin1` class derives from `PluginBase`.
+The example `Plugin1` class (in the diagram) derives from `PluginBase`.
 You would rename this `Plugin1` class to your own custom name and add code to implement the `ExecuteDataversePlugin` method and class constructor.
 The `LocalPluginContext` class is automatically initialized with the indicated service references and endpoints available to your plug-in.
 If you were implementing the `IPlugin` interface, you would have to write code to initialize all these services and endpoints prior to using them.

 ## Services you can use in your code